-South Sudan army captures rebel-held town near Ethiopia border
+South Sudan army captures rebel-held town, senior rebel defects

 Up to 7000 families have fled to Pagak to escape the fighting since the government launched its offensive earlier this month, said Sarah Nyanath, head of GESSO, a local aid group in the town.

-South Sudan descended into civil war in 2013 after President Salva Kiir fired Machar as his deputy, unleashing a conflict that has spawned armed factions often following ethnic lines.
+South Sudan descended into civil war in 2013 after Kiir fired Machar as his deputy, unleashing a conflict that has spawned armed factions often following ethnic lines.

 Last July, Deng Gai, a former chief opposition negotiator, broke ranks with Machar and joined Kiir with troops allied to him.

-Jock said on Friday that Deng Gai's forces at Mai-wut were backed by army troops from Paloch.

-He said they were forced to attack the rebels after they hit government positions near Mai-wut.
+Jock said on Friday that Deng Gai's forces at Mai-wut were backed by army troops from Paloch and were forced to attack the rebels after they hit government positions near Mai-wut.

 A spokesman for the SPLM-IO rebels confirmed the town was no longer under their control.

-"Yesterday at around 7 a.m., the government forces entered Mai-wut County.
-They managed to dislodge us and they captured Mai-wut," said Lam Paul Gabriel.

-The government say their main aim is to take control of areas under Machar including Pagak and put an end to his movement.
-This would favor Deng Gai and his group within the government.
+He said in a statement that he left because the movement had splintered between Machar and Deng Gai and because Loburon's troops had been sidelined by the top leadership.

+Cirillo, who lives in Ethiopia, says his aim is to overthrow Kiir, accusing him of running a tribalist army and government.

-The fighting in South Sudan has forced millions to flee their homes, split much of the population along ethnic lines, paralyzed agriculture and cut oil production.
+The fighting in South Sudan has forced millions to flee their homes, split much of the population along ethnic lines, paralysed agriculture and cut oil production.

 Editing by Toby Davis